 I found out about this after our trip.
 While checking for links to trailless Sawtooth hiking, I discovered that a long-distance hiker took our same route to the pass above Baron in August 2017 after a very snowy winter with much wetter non-slippery soil conditions.

-Unlike us, he made it to the pass, and discovered a fairly good social trail from Alpine Lake (a heavily used lake we had passed on our way to Baron) to the pass that descended to Warbonnet Lake.
+Unlike us, he made it to the pass, and discovered a fairly good social trail from Alpine Lake (a heavily-used lake we passed on way to Baron) to the pass descending to Warbonnet Lake.
 David’s fears of a steep cross-country drop were unfounded.
-The hiker successfully visited Warbonnet, Bead, Packrat and Upper Redfish Lakes plus other trailless lakes.
+The hiker successfully visited Warbonnet, Bead, Packrat and Upper Redfish lakes plus other trailless lakes.
 Fishing was great.

-Cramer Lakes Loop with the MassesThwarted from cross-country plans, we hiked back over Baron Pass, descended to Redfish Creek, crossed and hiked up to Cramer Lakes.
-We passed many campers at Lower and Middle Cramer lakes, but at the far end of Upper Cramer, found a nice sandy spot all to ourselves.
+2018: Cramer Lakes Loop with the MassesThwarted from cross-country plans, we hiked back over Baron Pass, descended to Redfish Creek, crossed, and hiked up to Cramer Lakes.
+We passed many campers at Lower and Middle Cramer lakes, but at far end of Upper Cramer found a nice sandy spot all to ourselves.
 We cooked fish David caught at Middle Cramer (as it turned out, only lake where he caught fish).

-Next day we crossed the pass above Cramer Lakes, descended past Hidden Lake and crossed South Fork of the Payette River.
-Just past junction to Edna Lake, we saw a pack string pursuing us to Sand Mountain Pass—perhaps an outfitter packing out his base camp at Edna Lake with about 18 stock (mules and horses).
+Next day we crossed pass above Cramer Lakes, descended past Hidden Lake, and crossed South Fork of Payette River.
+Just past junction to Edna Lake, we saw a pack-string pursuing us to Sand Mountain Pass—perhaps an outfitter packing out his base camp at Edna Lake with about 18 stock (mules and horses).
 Trails were powder soft from stock use.

-Solitude on Redfish RidgeWe left the masses after Hell Roaring Lake.
-The lightly used trail climbed and dropped sharply between basins.
+2018: Solitude on Redfish RidgeWe left the masses after Hell Roaring Lake.
+The lightly-used trail climbed and dropped sharply between basins.
 It had not been cleared for several years, so we had downed logs to scramble over.
 Using GPS, we ventured off trail to Decker Lake.
 It had a bathtub ring, seemed dammed, with no fish, but offered nice camping in solitude.

-After nearly constant people from Baron to Hell Roaring lakes, we saw no one on the trail except two women we met near the end starting their backpacking trip from the Redfish shuttle.
+After nearly constant people from Baron to Hell Roaring lakes, we saw no one on the trail except for two women we met near the end starting their backpacking trip from Redfish Shuttle.

 At Redfish Inlet junction (heading northeast), the trail left wilderness.
 Immediately the trail work got better; logs were freshly cut with chainsaws.
 This trail, which followed a ridge above Redfish Lake, was open to mountain bikes.
 We encountered only two: a father and daughter cycling switchbacks near trailhead at Sockeye Campground.

-Managing For PeopleThe iconic Sawtooths draw crowds; but a limited loop trail system concentrates most use in the northeastern third of the wilderness.
-As in previous trips, we saw minimal campsites, all overused and mostly right near the lake shores—because there is little naturally flat area.
+Sawtooth Reflections: Managing For PeopleThe famous Sawtooths draw crowds, but limited loop trail system concentrates most use in northeastern third of the wilderness.
+As in previous trips, we saw minimal campsites, all overused and mostly right near the lake shores—because slopes offer very little flat area.

-Finally, noticing the immediately improved trail management (downed log cutting) in adjoining non-wilderness where chainsaws are allowed, (and abysmal lack of trail work on many fire-damaged and/or eroded trails in the wilderness) makes us question the Forest Service “minimal tool” policy which interprets the Wilderness Act to disallow mechanical tools in wilderness.
-The Park Service policy allows chain saw use in wilderness where expedient.
+Also, Forest Service could spread out use by building more connector trails over ridges and reduce multiple social trails into popular trailless areas by putting cairns on the best route.
+Finally, noticing the immediately improved trail management (downed log cutting) in adjoining non-wilderness where chainsaws are allowed, (and abysmal lack of trail work on many fire-damaged and/or eroded trails in the wilderness), makes us question the Forest Service “minimal tool” policy which interprets the Wilderness Act to disallow mechanical tools in wilderness.
+Park Service policy allows chainsaw use in wilderness where expedient.

-It is unconscionable that Johnson Creek Trail connecting to Little Queens River and part of a Queen-Little Queen River loop is such a ceanothus jungle 30 years after the fire!
+It is unconscionable that Johnson Creek Trail connecting to Little Queens River and part of a Queens-Little Queens River Loop is such a ceanothus jungle 30 years after the fire!
 A trail crew with power brushcutters could clean up that trail in a few days.